xoomsday/ler/README.md

 *   **EPUB and CBZ Support**: Read both standard e-books and comic book archives.
 *   **Advanced Comic Reader View**:
-    *   **Automatic Facing-Page View**: To maximize screen real estate, the reader automatically displays one or two pages at a time based on the window's aspect ratio and the pages' dimensions, minimizing wasted space.
+    *   **Dynamic Page Scaling**: To maximize screen real estate, the reader uses a JavaScript-based calculation to display one or two pages at a time.
+It analyzes the window's aspect ratio and the pages' dimensions to scale the content to fit the screen perfectly, minimizing wasted space.
+This calculation is re-run automatically whenever the window is resized.
     *   **Manual Spread Control**: A "Split/Rejoin" button (and the `s` keyboard shortcut) allows you to manually override the automatic layout, forcing a two-page spread to display as single pages or rejoining pages you previously split.
+    *   **Intelligent Title Display**: The reader displays the book's title from its internal `ComicInfo.xml` file.
+If no title is found, it intelligently falls back to using the book's original filename (with the file extension removed).
 *   **ComicInfo.xml Parsing**: For CBZ files, the application will parse an embedded `ComicInfo.xml` file to automatically set the correct reading direction (Left-to-Right or Right-to-Left) and to respect